 As ruler of England, Denmark and Norway, King Cnut the Great consolidated his power to become leader of the North Sea Empire, demonstrating his leadership skills and fortitude during his reign.

-Almost a century after his death, a fable about King Cnut trying to command the tide of the sea still remains entrenched in English folklore today.
+The fable about King Cnut trying to command the tide of the sea, written 100 years after his death by Henry of Huntingdon, still remains entrenched in English folklore today.

 Whilst the exact date of his birth is unknown, Cnut was the son of Sweyn Forkbeard, King of Denmark and a Polish princess.

 Cnut was the product of a long line of Scandinavian leaders as his father Sweyn Forkbeard, was the son and heir to King Harald Bluetooth.